-As you probably know, alcohol is a significant issue in the lives of students in both high school and college and throughout life.
-Although you and your new classmates come from many different backgrounds – and with a variety of beliefs about and experiences with alcohol – it is likely that, whether or not you choose to drink, you know someone who does.
-We want every student joining the Carolina community to have an appropriate and accurate understanding of alcohol and alcohol abuse.
-Because of this, UNC Chapel Hill supports efforts to combat high-risk drinking and alcohol abuse on our campus.
-UNC Chapel Hill has joined with many top schools in adopting and implementing AlcoholEdu for College as a part of Carolina’s alcohol education and prevention initiatives.
+As you may know, alcohol can be a significant issue in the lives of college students – from decisions on whether you should drink if offered it, to the negative second hand impacts that can come from someone else’s consumption.
+In fact, it is likely that whether or not you choose to drink, you will eventually know someone who does.
+We want every student joining the Carolina community to have an appropriate and accurate understanding of alcohol and its associated risks, including legal, judicial and health impacts.
+UNC Chapel Hill supports efforts to prevent underage alcohol use, high-risk drinking and alcohol abuse on our campus, and has joined with many top Universities in implementing AlcoholEdu as a part of our alcohol education and abuse prevention initiatives.